gmansillo/Firedrive/README.md

 2. active the "**Install from URL**" tab and paste the following url: `https://www.firedrive.eu/get/`
 3. click **"Check and Install"** button and wait the completion of the installation procedure.

-If you are experiencing issues with this procedure, try the alternative installation methods are available described in the <a href="https://docs.joomla.org/Installing_an_extension" target="_blank">official Joomla! documentation</a>.
+If you are experiencing issues with this procedure, try alternative installation methods as described in the <a href="https://docs.joomla.org/Installing_an_extension" target="_blank">official Joomla! documentation</a>.

 ## Requirements

 ![Joomla!
 3.7+](https://img.shields.io/badge/Joomla!_CMS-3.7+-blue.svg) ![PHP 5.4+](https://img.shields.io/badge/PHP_Engine-5.4+-brightgreen.svg)  ![MySql 5.1+](https://img.shields.io/badge/database_MySql-5.1+-orange.svg)  ![Apache 2.x](https://img.shields.io/badge/Apache_server-2.2-yellow.svg)

 Other databases and server software are also supported (with limitations).

 Complete list of system requirements is [available here](https://github.com/gmansillo/Firedrive/wiki/System-requirements).

 ## Examples